-To open and display the Custom Menu interface, choose from the main menu the command Options, Customize menus/toolbars.
+To open and display the Custom Menu Customize menus/toolbars x interface, choose from the main menu the Main file (&File) ~ Retitle Reset Import/Export command Options , Customize menus/toolbars .
 This causes the Customize menus/toolbar window to be displayed.
 By default, it will open with the Main File menu displayed.

-The table below summarizes the main tasks that can be carried out within this window.

-For Windows ans Linux users, the & sign displayed before any letter indicates that when the menu is displayed, that letter can be typed to select that command.
+Customized menu: Default menu: Include default menu as submenu &New project New project tab &Open project &Save project Save project & as Save new version of project Save all projects The table below summarizes the main tasks that can be carried out within this window.
+Project &templates => Save project as template (project template list) <= &Recent projects => Hold shift to open in new project tab Project &templates => Save project as template (project template list) <= &Recent projects => Hold shift to open in new project tab For Windows ans Linux users, the & sign displayed before any letter indicates that when the menu is Add < OK Cancel Apply displayed, that letter can be typed to select that command.
 On the menu itself, the letter will appear underscored.
-Thus, in the example shown above, when you display REAPER's main file menu, the letter $\bf N$ in $\bf N$
+Thus, in the example shown above, when you display REAPER's main file menu, the letter N in New project... will appear underscored, and you can therefore type n to select this command.